Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 #### Adding elements

 To add a new item, an additional property, or a property value of a specific item, you just need to add the corresponding element using the standard enumeration structure.
-In the following example, inherited enumeration `user operators` defines a new property
-`my prop`, adds a new item `Is Internal`, and sets the value of the new `my prop` property for the existing item `Is Equal To`.
+In the following example, the inherited enumeration `user operators` defines a new property `my prop`, adds a new item `Is Internal` and sets the value of the new `my prop` property for the existing item `Is Equal To`.

 ```xml
 <enum name="user operators" base="operators">